enjaku4/rabarber/README.md

 ## Configuration

-Rabarber can be configured by using `.configure` method in an initializer:
+If specific customization is required, Rabarber can be configured by using `.configure` method in an initializer:

 ```rb
 Rabarber.configure do |config|